kristianmandrup/ember-config/README.md

 ### Addons

-- forms
 - i18n
 - pagination
 - auto-properties
+- date helpers
-- table
+- notify
 - data factory
+- validations
--
+- velocity (animation)

 ## Design

-`node-fs-extra`, `node-glob` for extra file system utils.
-`string.js` and `string-mutator` for string utils and manipulations.

-And many more...
+Uses an `aid` object found in `lib\aid` for much of the functionality.
+Needs refactoring!

+TODO:
+- Make use of User Config, pass options between generators
+- Create Project stats object, which collects info about the project (what is currently used/installed)

 ## User config (TODO)

+Would be awesome to take advantage of Yo User Config:

+From the "yo generator authoring" site:

-Storing user configuration options and sharing them between sub-generator is a common task.
-For example, it is common to share preferences like the language (does the user use CoffeeScript?), style options (indenting with spaces or tabs), etc.
+_"Storing user configuration options and sharing them between sub-generator is a common task.
+For example, it is common to share preferences like the language (does the user use CoffeeScript?), style options (indenting with spaces or tabs), etc."_

-These configuration can be stored in the `.yo-rc.json` file through the Yeoman Storage API.
-This API is accessible through the `generator.config` object.
+_"These configuration can be stored in the `.yo-rc.json` file through the Yeoman Storage API.
+This API is accessible through the `generator.config` object."_

 ## License